-LP

-King Arthur was at Caerleon upon Usk;

-and one day he sat in his chamber,

-and with him were Owain, the son of Urien,

-and Kynon, the son of Clydo, and Kay, the son of Kyner,

-and Guenever and her handmaidens at needlework by the window.

-In the centre of the chamber King Arthur sat,

-upon a seat of green rushes,

-over which was spread a covering of

-flame-covered satin,

-and a cushion of red satin was under his elbow.

-tutorial%
+King Arthur was at Caerleon upon Usk; and one day he sat in his chamber, and with him were Owain, the son of Urien, and Kynon, the son of Clydo, and Kay, th and Guenever and her handmaidens at needlework by the window.
+In the centre of the chamber King Arthur sat, upon a seat of green rushes, over which was spread a covering of flame-covered satin, and a cushion of red satin was under his elbow. tutorial% tutorial% nroff -ms king.art